ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/2-detection/Social-bots.md

 ##### Methodology

 Between the 26th and 28th February 2019, manual annotations were made by 12 French students of [Sciences-Po Saint-Germain-en-Laye](https://www.sciencespo-saintgermainenlaye.fr) (M1 level).
-They were presented with an initial 20 Twitter accounts representing authentic and inauthentic accounts, asked to classify them as pairs of certainty adverb and authentic / inauthentic types (e.g. “certainly a bot”, “probably a human”…).
+They were presented with an initial sample of 20 Twitter accounts representing authentic and inauthentic accounts, asked to classify them as pairs of certainty adverbs and authentic / inauthentic types (e.g. “certainly a bot”, “probably a human”…).
 Each annotation was made by pairs of students and then reviewed by another, independent pair.
 Feedback was given by experts for the initial 20, and then on demand.

 Students were then asked to select and classify another hundred account, with no specific criteria for selection.
 An exploratory algorithm was then designed and implemented, selecting accounts that were likely to be bots according to the most successful criteria as spotted by the human classifiers.
 A subset (312) of these accounts were then manually classified, once again by two independent pairs of students.
 A random subset (~ 80) of these annotations was then reviewed another time by disinformation experts.
 More information on methodology and results can be found on [sismo.quaidorsay.fr](http://sismo.quaidorsay.fr).